 We developed a survey to seek the views of local people and staff on a number of priority areas for the development of health and wellbeing in Dorset (in line with the aspirations of the NHS Long Term Plan).
 We had around 900 individual responses to the view seeking – plus feedback from a number of workshops and events held throughout the view seeking period.

-The view seeking ran for five weeks (ending on 18 August 2019) and was widely promoted across all health, care and voluntary sector communication networks, via social media, in the press and through a series of face-to-face events with stakeholder groups, staff, the community and voluntary sector and Dorset Race Equality Council.
+The view seeking ran for five weeks (ending on 18 August 2019) and was widely promoted across all health, care and voluntary sector communication networks, via social media, in the press and through a series of face-to-face events with stakeholder groups, staff, the community and voluntary sector and Dorset Race Equality Council (DREC).

 The views were independently collated and analysed by Bournemouth University’s Market Research Group.
 A mid-point review was carried out to review who had responded so far.
 Ongoing promotion was then targeted to ensure a good representative spread across Dorset’s geography, demography and diversity.

 Feedback was received from a number of sources, with representation from people with varied characteristics across a broad range of demographic groups.
 The full report is now available to download.